DimensionDev/Holoflows-Kit/doc/en/DOM.md

 ## <a id="example-watcher">Watcher</a>

 <details>
-Watcher can automatically execute `LiveSelector.evaluateOnce()`, then notify you when something has changed.
+Watcher can automatically execute `LiveSelector.evaluate()`, then notify you when something has changed.
 <summary>
 In short words, it can watch the change of something.
 </summary>